 The Outstanding Teaching, Learning and Assessment (OTLA) Programme

-The OTLA programme is an Education and Training Foundation (ETF) programme which aims to promote and enhance the quality of teaching, learning and assessment in post-16 education and training in preparation for the introduction of T Levels.
+OTLA is an Education and Training Foundation (ETF) programme which aims to promote and enhance the quality of teaching, learning and assessment in post-16 education and training in preparation for the introduction of T Levels.

 T Level Professional Development (TLPD) Offer: Knowledge Hubs

 The Education and Training Foundation has developed a high-quality T Level Professional Development Offer to support teachers, trainers and leaders in the delivery of T Levels from 2020 and beyond.
 Three regional Knowledge Hubs have been established to run local networks, deliver high quality CPD and provide £45,000 project funding for groups of providers.
 More information about the offer is available on the AoC website.

 CEC Personal Guidance Fund